crashoverride777/swifty-ads/README.md

 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```
-This sets the presentingViewController var to your current ViewController and init the Helper.
+This sets the presentingViewController var to your current ViewController and inits Ads.swift.
 This step is important because your app will crash otherwise when trying to call an Ad.
-In a spriteKit game this really needs to called only once since there usually is just 1 viewController.
+In a spriteKit game this really needs to called just once since there usually is only 1 viewController.

 NOTE: If your app is not a spriteKit game and uses multiple view controllers than you should completly ignore this Step and check  "not a SpriteKit game?" after reading the rest.

 # How to use

 There should be no more errors in your project now and the Helper is ready to be used.
 You can blame Google for most of the work here.

-Keep in mind that the Google banner ads (iAds do it automatically ) are set up for portrait mode, if your app is in landscape than you will need to change
+- Keep in mind that the Google banner ads (iAds do it automatically ) are set up for portrait mode, if your app is in landscape than you will need to change
 ```swift
 var googleBannerType
 ```